 Topological Quantum Systems

-The implications are far-reaching, from the predicted existence of quasiparticles with non-abelian exchange statistics – possibly unique in physics – to novel approaches to quantum computing where the topology of qubit protects it against decoherence.
+The implications are far-reaching, from the predicted existence of quasiparticles with non-abelian exchange statistics to novel approaches to quantum computing where the topology of qubit protects it against decoherence.

-In recent years it has been realized that one can design materials with induced p-wave superconducting order.
-This exotic superconducting state with broken time-reversal is known to have localized Majorana Fermions as end states, and it is in fact another realization of the same physics as in the 5/2 fractional quantum Hall states.
-The notion of Majorana Fermions makes an interesting connection to particle physics, where there is a long-standing debate whether such particles, being their own antiparticles, can exist.
-The quantum states of a Majorana particles, represented by the parity of fermion number, is topologically protected and therefore potentially useful for quantum computation purposes.
+In recent years, it has been realized that one can design materials with induced p-wave superconducting order by combining conventional superconductors and semiconductors with strong spin-orbit interaction.
+This exotic superconducting state with broken time-reversal symmetry is known to have localized Majorana Fermions as end states.
+These are non-local modes predicted to have non-Abelian exchange statistics, meaning that quasiparticle exchange operations act non-trivially on the wavefunction and, in general, do not commute.
+Furthermore, the quantum state of Majorana modes, represented by the parity of the fermion number, is topologically protected and therefore useful for quantum computation purposes.